Monthly Monitoring Highlights September: Ethnic and religious divisions alongside sexism in the Western Balkans

 Read more

 The Balkan Troll of the Month is an individual, a group of individuals or a media outlet that spreads hate based on gender, ethnicity, religion, or other diversity categories.
 The Balkan Troll is selected based on hate speech incidents identified across the Western Balkans region.
-March Troll is a tabloid Alo in Serbia.
-On March …
+The Paris Olympic Games, albeit a moment to celebrate diversity, …

-Throughout February, the RDN monitoring team has detected a range of hateful narratives and discourse.
-This month, we have seen hatred based on gender, ethnicity as well as the spread of anti-migrant rhetoric and hatred towards journalists.
-Sexism in Serbia In Serbia, on Insajder TV, actress Ljubinka Klarić was a guest on the show Treća …
+Throughout July, the RDN monitoring team has detected a range of hateful narratives and discourse.
+This month, we have seen the dangerous revitalisation of obstetric violence alongside hatred based on ethnicity and gender as well as hatred against journalists.
+Revitalisation of obstetric violence in Serbia In the morning show on TV Prva the Minister for …